Su-27 Flanker Operators List

 The Indonesian Su-30MK twin-seat aircraft were first reported to be designated Su-30KI, confusingly this designation had already been used for a new single-seat version specially developed for Indonesia.
 Indonesia had first signed a contract for 24 of these single-seat Su-30KI back in September 1997.
 However the contract was cancelled in 1998 as a result of the Asian economic crisis.

 Indonesia's Su-30MKs are KnAAPO built examples similar to China's Su-30MKK.
 The Indonesian Su-30MK are sometimes also referred to as Su-30MKI or Su-30MK(I), with the I clearly standing for Indonesia, and not referring to India's Su-30MKI version built by Irkut.

 In June 2006, it was announced that Indonesia planned to procure six additional Flankers from Russia.
-It was also made public that the four aircraft procured in 2003 had been inactive awaiting upgrade of their communication systems, which were incompatible with the Indonesian systems in use, and that no weapons were bought.
+It was also made public that the four aircraft procured in 2003 had thus far been inactive awaiting upgrade of their communication systems, due to incompatibility with the Indonesian systems in use, and that no weapons had been bought to arm them.